 1. Convert long webinars into short, bite-sized video teasers for social media

 Webinars are often choke-full of value.

-But, instead of simply emailing the replay and calling it a day, consider generating more leads for the replay.
+However, instead of simply emailing the replay and calling it a day, consider generating more leads for the replay.
 How?
 By sharing bite-size videos on social media to encourage your audience to watch the replay.

 Now, to create the webinar replay promo videos, pull out the best takeaways from your webinar and share them on social media.
 Simple, isn’t it?

-But, to make sure the repurposed content gets the attention it deserves, follow these tips:
+To make sure the repurposed content gets the attention it deserves, follow these tips:

 - Create clips of only the best parts in your webinar.
 For example, reuse the part where an interviewee gives their best advice or shares their take on industry trends.

 - Add captions to the repurposed video to make it accessible.
 83% of people watch videos with their sound off.
 To top that, 5% of the global population (430 million) have a hearing impairment.
 So captioning is an absolute must.